Brietoe/Sentinel/Milestones.md

 External person or entity that requests permission to submit transactions on the *users* behalf.

 ### Server
-The software process that the *user* runs to use the sentinel service.
+The software process that the *user* runs to use the sentinel protocol.
 This software is the users primary interface for configuration and monitoring.
-The server can run as a background service or be instantiated upon request.
+The server can run as a background process or be instantiated upon request.
 The server can be run by a custodian if needed but provides no protection from a 'bad actor' custodian; Sentinel can be configured with distributed multi-signing to address this issue.

 The server is responsible for:
 * Granting access tokens
 * Storing access tokens